Our guide to Laos

 There are some beautiful boutique hotels scattered throughout Laos, many of which pay tribute to Laos’ colonial history.
-Again, these are generally at their best in Luang Prabang with Satri House, Apsara Rive Droite, 3 Nagas and Maison Souvannaphoum among our favorites.
+Again, these are generally at their best in Luang Prabang with Satri House, Apsara Rive Droite, 3 Nagas and Maison Souvannaphoum among our favourites.

 In northern Laos, Muang La offers the most wonderful boutique style accommodation; perched on the edge of a river in the remote hills of Oudomxay, the suites are spacious and luxurious and the food is incredibly impressive considering its remote location.
-This is one of our firm favorites in Laos.
+This is one of our firm favourites in Laos.

 In southern Laos, The River Resort and La Foile Lodge are two wonderful small hotels offering a really good standard of service and comfort on the Mekong river.